MicrosoftDocs/azure-docs/articles/digital-twins/how-to-manage-graph.md

 ### Find incoming relationships to a digital twin

-Azure Digital Twins also has an API to find all **incoming** relationships to a given twin.
-This API is often useful for reverse navigation, or when deleting a twin.
+Azure Digital Twins also has an SDK to find all **incoming** relationships to a given twin.
+This SDK is often useful for reverse navigation, or when deleting a twin.

 >[!NOTE]
 > `IncomingRelationship` calls don't return the full body of the relationship.
 For more information on the `IncomingRelationship` class, see its [reference documentation](/dotnet/api/azure.digitaltwins.core.incomingrelationship?view=azure-dotnet&preserve-view=true).